SuperElastix/SimpleElastix/README.md

  - Be sure to configure the build settings exactly the same as ITK e.g. Release x64

 ### Testing
 Only Python wrappers has been tested extensively.
+To run these tests,

+1. Install the built python package into the system Python by running `python setup.py install` in the `SimpleITK-build/Wrapping/PythonPackage` directory.
+2. Invoke the `selxSimpleElastixTest.py` and `selxSimpleTrasnformixTest.py` in the [Testing/Unit](Testing/Unit) directory.

 Pull requests are welcome if you want to contribute with tests for other languages.

-1. Install the built python package into the system Python by running `python setup.py install` in the `SimpleITK-build/Wrapping/PythonPackage` directory.
-2. Invoke the `simpleelastix.py` and `simpletransformix.py` in the [Testing/SimpleElastix](Testing/SimpleElastix) directory.

 ### Known Issues
 - On some setups SWIG tries to free memory twice and you may occasionally see a `*** Error in 'python': double free or corruption (!prev): 0x0000000001fb4f70 *** Aborted (core dumped)` error message or similar.
 If you have a fix, pull requests are very welcome.